khalzmax/h3-dataset/progress_flow.md

 ### Data quality recap

 So far, I managed to get the best results from the automatic dataset generation.
-For future improvement of the dataset, I would think about better ways to recognize the additional items (they usually come in a row, have different mean histograms, and are of similar sizes).
+For future improvement of the dataset, I would think about better ways to recognize the additional items (they usually come in a row, have same mean histograms, and are of similar sizes).

 Also, I would think about better ways to recognize the unit avatars.